ekim573/battleship_game/README.md

 ### Player
 Tracks the player's game state and numbers
 * hit: number of success hits, starts at 0
-* miss: number of misses, starts at 0
+* miss: number of misses
 * score: total points, starts at 0
 * ammo: number of chances left, starts at 50